 Vertical position of the thruster platform is controlled by an Aerotech ATS62150 motion stage with a travel of 1.5 m and is powered by a VS-U33 stepper motor.
 The resolution of this motion stage is 0.01 mm.
 The accuracy of this stage is ± 0.1 mm, determined by how readily the cutoff of the UV beam by the protection covers can be detected.
 The position of this vertical stage is monitored by an HS25 1024-line relative encoder from BEI Sensors.
 The thruster sits on an adjustable platform the lower half of which is supported by the vertical stage.
-The tilt of this platform is adjusted so that the channel exit plane of the thruster is parallel to the travel axis of the vertical stage to within ~1°.
+The tilt of this platform is adjusted so that the channel exit plane of the thruster is parallel to the travel axis of the vertical stage to within $\sim 1^{\circ}$.

 The light that comes out of the output cavity mirror is collected by the collimation lens and focused into the collection optical fiber.
 The collimation lens has a nominal focal length of 50 mm and is made of uncoated UV-grade fused silica.
-The collection optical fiber has a 550- μ m core diameter, is 9 m in length, and has a total attenuation of ~25% at 250 nm.
+The collection optical fiber has a 550-μm core diameter, is 9 m in length, and has a total attenuation of ~25% at 250 nm.
 This fiber was in use for a total of about 40-50 hours while showing no noticeable signs of degradation.
+Optical fiber degradation from UV light can be an important concern depending on fiber type and power density of the light.
 Output from this optical fiber is fed into the PMT on the air-side for signal collection.

 With the optical parts of the CRDS cavity described, we now turn to the structure that holds the optics in place.
 Figure 9 shows a photograph of the actual vacuum-side experimental setup.
 The physical cavity is made of four aluminum members welded together.
-Each member has a $2^{"} \times 2^{"}$ hollow square cross section.
+Each member has a 2" × 2" hollow square cross section.
 The walls of the members are 1/4" thick.
-This design provides good rigidity while meeting thermal driven criterion.
+This design provides good stability for keeping the two cavity mirrors at a fixed distance from each other.
 The two legs used to support the physical cavity are made of carbon fiber rods connected by custom aluminum connections.
 Each leg is supported by three urethane vibration isolators.
 In Fig. 9, the protective covers are sitting right in front of their respective protection iris tube openings.
 The transparent tape that protects the lens train from sputtered particles is somewhat visible in this photograph.